Kairos: Toward Adaptive and Parameter-Efficient Time Series Foundation Models: Methodology

 \subsection{Training Corpus}

-For pre-training, we curated Predictability-Stratified Time Series (PreSTS) corpus, a corpus of over 300 billion time points.
-PreSTS comprises real-world time series spanning multiple domains and is augmented by a synthetic dataset we constructed to ensure comprehensive coverage.
-Additionally, we have excluded all test sets found within the GIFT-Eval benchmark~\citep{aksu2024gifteval} to maintain evaluation integrity.
-While a prevailing consensus regarding TSFMs highlights the necessity of a diverse training dataset, research has also shown that the presence of anomalies in the training set can severely degrade a model's predictive capabilities~\citep{chengrobusttsf}.
-Therefore, the real-world datasets in PreSTS are stratified into five tiers based on their degree of predictability.
-Datasets exhibiting higher predictability are assigned a greater sampling probability during training, a strategy that enables the model to undergo a more robust, high-quality training regimen without sacrificing the comprehensiveness of the data.
-Comprehensive descriptions of our training datasets along with synthetic data generation algorithm, are provided in Appendix \ref{app:data}.
+For pre-training, we curated the Predictability-Stratified Time Series (PreSTS) corpus, comprising over 300 billion time points.
+PreSTS integrates large-scale real-world time series from diverse domains and a complementary synthetic dataset to ensure broad coverage.
+All test sets from the GIFT-Eval~\citep{aksu2024gifteval} and TSLib~\citep{wang2024tssurvey} benchmarks are explicitly excluded to prevent data leakage.
+While dataset diversity is widely regarded as essential for TSFM training, recent studies indicate that low-predictability or anomalous sequences can substantially impair forecasting~\citep{chengrobusttsf}.
+To address this, we stratify real-world datasets into five tiers based on predictability and assign higher sampling probabilities to more predictable data during training.
+This strategy promotes stable and high-quality pre-training without compromising data diversity.
+Further details on dataset construction, along with an experimental analysis decoupling the contribution of the corpus from our model architecture, are provided in Appendix~\ref{app:data} and Appendix~\ref{app:ablation_data}, respectively.